-The reality of the modern virtual instances is that they spin up as quickly as torn down.
+The reality of modern virtual instances is that they spin up as quickly as torn down.
 With the adoption of cloud environments, organizations lost a clear understanding of the boundaries of their workloads, networks, and responsibilities.
 So, the traditional perimeter-based security tools are not effective anymore as the perimeter has disappeared.

 Even a simple cloud-based project creates enough security and compliance challenges.
 Let alone the multi-cloud or hybrid deployments that contribute to even bigger cloud complexity.
-In conditions when multiple cloud entities, event logs, configuration files, and networks exist, analyzing security incidents by using legacy data security tools is a complicated or sometimes an impossible task.
+In conditions where multiple cloud entities, event logs, configuration files, and networks exist, analyzing security incidents by using legacy data security tools is a complicated or sometimes an impossible task.

 Cloud providers are responsible for maintaining and protecting the cloud platforms up to a certain point.
 Customers, in contrast, have less visibility and control over securing their cloud infrastructure and networks than they had in their on-premises environments.
 Furthermore, organizations are often hardly aware of the most acute issues and needs of their cloud-based networks and systems.

 Many organizations adopt cloud environments based on past notions and experiences with traditional software models.
-For instance, migrating Microsoft Exchange to the cloud is often incorrectly assumed as only requiring the integration of on-premises Active Directory for user information and a configuration of spam filtering and other mail flow in cloud service.
-Organizations often assume that their existing on-premises security measures such as firewall configuration, intrusion prevention, behavior analytics platforms, will be provided by the cloud vendor.
+For instance, migrating Microsoft Exchange to the cloud is often incorrectly assumed as only requiring the integration of an on-premises Active Directory for user information and a configuration of spam filtering and other mail flow in cloud service.
+Organizations often assume that their existing on-premises security measures such as firewall configuration, intrusion prevention, and behavior analytics platforms, will be provided by the cloud vendor.
 It is the organization’s responsibility to install and keep up these security measures even if they used a cloud-based environment for their assets.

 Enterprises that adopt cloud services should gain experience not only as part of their initial setup but also during the ongoing maintenance process.
 Unfortunately, it rarely occurs in practice.
 Many organizations believe that once service settings are configured, the ongoing maintenance will require less attention.
-This assumption is one of the most common reasons why companies have difficulties with ensuring security for their cloud-based data.
+This assumption is one of the most common reasons why companies have difficulties ensuring security for their cloud-based data.

 As part of the initial cloud service adoption, organizations together with their cloud service providers must define key configurations and maintenance processes for the service.
 Among other things, they should define specific security requirements, such as complexity and rotation of credentials; privilege settings for users and administrators; users’ access to applications; administrators’ hierarchy, etc. Although organizations should regularly check for the state of these configurations, they often drift away from them to focus on supporting the overall business.
 Some enterprises defer configuration checks to audits.
 However, more commonly, they simply wait to react to security incidents or other failures to apply corrective actions.
 Both approaches lead to configuration drifts which make organizations vulnerable to security incidents.

 The above challenges and misconceptions support the idea that security is one of the greatest concerns of the cloud environment.
-So both, cloud providers and their customers should properly bear their part of the burden and ensure security in clouds.
+So both, cloud providers and their customers should properly bear their part of the burden and ensure security in the cloud.
 To define the borders of responsibility for securing data in clouds, a shared responsibility model was articulated.

-The shared responsibility model outlines the provider’s responsibility for maintaining a secure and continuously available service and the organization’s duty to ensure secure use of the service.
+The shared responsibility model outlines the provider’s responsibility for maintaining a secure and continuously available service and the organization’s duty to ensure the secure use of the service.
 There are two main approaches for defining the shared responsibility model in the cloud security context.
-These approaches demonstrate the best practices of top cloud service providers such as Amazon Web Services (AWS), Microsoft Azure, Google Cloud, IBM Cloud.
+These approaches demonstrate the best practices of top cloud service providers such as Amazon Web Services (AWS), Microsoft Azure, Google Cloud, and IBM Cloud.

 Security OF the Cloud vs. Security IN the Cloud

 The first approach conveys how the cloud provider is responsible for managing the security of the cloud while the customer is responsible for securing what is in the cloud.
-Such differentiation of shared responsibility model pertains to AWS and includes the following:
+Such differentiation of the shared responsibility model pertains to AWS and includes the following:

 To maintain the Security of the Cloud, cloud providers are responsible for protecting the infrastructure that runs services offered in the cloud.
 This infrastructure involves software, hardware, networking, and facilities.

-Security in the Cloud is the organization’s responsibility which is determined by services that the organization selects.
+Security in the Cloud is the organization’s responsibility which is determined by the services that the organization selects.
 This, in turn, defines the amount of configuration work that must be performed.
 Configuration usually involves security controls for the guest operating system (including updates and security patches), application software or utilities installed by the customer, as well as network security management tools provided by the cloud vendor.

 FIGURE 1.
 (Source: AWS Shared Responsibility Model)